 Site Supervisor: The Site Supervisor serves as both a supervisor and mentor to the student intern.
-The Site Supervisor must be a practicing administrator and have oversight of department, program, or education-related agency.
-The Site Supervisor is required to complete an evaluation (Appendix B) and write a reference letter for the student intern.
+The Site Supervisor must be a practicing licensed administrator and have oversight of department, program, or education-related agency.
+The Site Supervisor is required to complete an evaluation (Appendix B) and assign meaningful local responsibilities to the intern

-DePaul Supervisor: The role of the DePaul Supervisor is to act as a liaison between the field setting and the university.
-The DePaul Supervisor works in collaboration with the internship Site Supervisor to complete the assessment of the Student Intern's performance.
+DePaul Supervisor: The DePaul Supervisor, a current or former PK-12 school administrator, acts as an active liaison between the field setting and the university.
+The DePaul Supervisor works in collaboration with the internship Site Supervisor and Intern to complete the assessment of the Student Intern's performance.